apostrophecms/docs/docs/guide/front-end-helpers.md

 ### `post(url, options, callback)`

 Send a `POST` request.
-The response will be returned via a Promise unless a callback is included. `options.body` should be an object containing properties to be passed as `POST` body data..
+The response will be returned via a Promise unless a callback is included. `options.body` should be an object containing properties to be passed as `POST` body data.
 You do NOT have to pass a callback unless you must support IE11 and do not otherwise have Promise support.

 See [the `get` method](#get-url-options-callback) for argument details and a related example.